motss/deno_mod/README.md

 - [lit_ntml] - Expressive HTML Templates
 - [normalize_diacritics] - Remove accents/ diacritics in string
 - [polling_observer] - A new way of running polling function with observer pattern
+- [delay_until] - A typical delay function but Promise based

 ## License